New York passes human composting law

 The process goes like this: the person’s body is placed in a reusable container accompanied by plant material such as wood chips, alfalfa seeds and straw.
 The organic blend creates the perfect habitat for the microbes to naturally thrive and do the work, quickly and efficiently breaking down the body in approximately one month.

-The end result is a nutrient-dense mound of soil, equivalent to 36 bags of soil, that can be used to plant trees or enrich conservation lands, forests and gardens.
+The end result is a nutrient-dense mound of soil, equivalent to 36 bags of soil, which can be used to plant trees or enrich conservation lands, forests and gardens.

 In urban areas like New York, where land is limited, this can be seen as a very attractive burial alternative.